marchyman/GeoTag/README.md

 - Display the tool-tip for the "Extend track timestamps" setting.

+- Clicking on a map search saved value a second and subsequent time will recenter the map on the location if it isn't in view.

 - Closing the window with changes pending and no backup folder selected now quits the app instead of again reminding you that no backup folder is selected.